Hochschild homology and the derived de Rham complex revisited: Derived commutative rings

 \subsection{Connectivity in negative degrees}

 In \cref{dc--df}, we extended the derived symmetric algebra monad $\LSym_{\num{Z}}$ from connective $\num{Z}$-modules to all $\num{Z}$-modules, and thereby defined the notion of possibly nonconnective derived commutative rings.
 In order to construct the nonconnective derived commutative rings of interest in \cref{dg,fc}, we will need to know a little bit about how this extended monad behaves on nonconnective modules.
-The purpose of this subsection is to record the relevant facts regarding this behavior, the main results being \cref{dc--cn--gr,dc--cn--fil}.
+The purpose of this subsection is to record the relevant facts regarding this behavior, the main results being \cref{dc--cn--gr,dc--cn--fil}.\footnote{One can also analyze the behavior of $\LSym_{\num{Z}}$ on nonconnective modules using \cref{dc--df--excisive-coconnective}, which relates this behavior to the theory of cosimplicial commutative rings.
+Regarding the latter, see \cite{priddy--sym}.}

 \begin{lemma} Let $\cat{C}$ be a stable $\infty$-category equipped with a t-structure $(\cat{C}_{\ge 0}, \cat{C}_{\le 0})$.
 Let $\chi : \cube_n \to \cat{C}$ be a cartesian $n$-cube in $\cat{C}$ for some $n \ge 0$ (see \cref{dc--df--cube}).
 Suppose that there is some integer $m$ such that $\chi(S)$ is $m$-connective for every nonempty $S \in \cube_n$.
 Then $\chi(\emptyset)$ is $(m-n)$-connective. \end{lemma}